benNthen/aws-ai-image-recognition/README.md

 If a Bicycle image is selected
 ![bike](https://user-images.githubusercontent.com/53241776/137043482-31502742-6a9e-424d-8dd3-1225c44c2fa4.jpg)
 ```
-Please enter image path: {filepath}/bike.jpg   // where {filepath} is the complete directory of the file
+Please enter image path: {filepath}/bike.jpg   // where {filepath} is the complete directory of the images folder
 This vehicle is a Bicycle.
 ```